Rare, COVID-Related Inflammatory Disease Affecting Children

 Children seem to have mostly been spared from serious COVID-19 complications.
 But now, new reports suggest that a rare and potentially fatal inflammatory disease linked to the novel coronavirus is afflicting a small number of kids.

-Cases of what’s being called pediatric multi-system inflammatory syndrome (PMIS) have been reported in parts of the U.S. and Europe, with some children experiencing organ failure.
-At least three deaths have been reported in New York.
+Cases of what’s being called multi-system inflammatory syndrome (MIS-C), formerly referred to as pediatric multi-symptom inflammatory syndrome or PMIS, have been reported in parts of the U.S. and Europe.
+Some children have experienced organ failure and at least two deaths have been reported in New York.

-Experts suspect that in children with PMIS, the virus may trigger the immune system to overreact and cause widespread inflammation throughout the body.
+Experts suspect that in children with multi-symptom inflammatory syndrome, the virus may trigger the immune system to overreact and cause widespread inflammation throughout the body.

 Symptoms include a high fever that lasts four or more days, a rash, very red eyes, abdominal pain and skin peeling on hands or feet.
 The condition resembles a rare childhood illness called Kawasaki disease, which has similar signs and symptoms and can lead to enlargement of blood vessels that in severe forms may cause heart damage.